GrinonBarrett/Taksidos/Combat Test/Characters/Aghglegulou.md

 #### Tumble
 You may grant yourself an advantage to a [Rflx] save or an Athletics check which uses your [Rflx].
 You must complete a rest before doing so again.

+#### Fell Hand
+If you successfully perform a sneak attack against a foe, roll a d12 and add your heroism.
+For a number of rounds equal to the result, anytime a creature makes an attack against that foe- they may modify the wound result by 2 steps.

+#### Pinpoint Strike
+When you perform an attack, before rolling the attack, you may use your reaction to grant yourself up to a -4 penalty to the attack.
+For each point of penalty, if the attack is successful, you gain a +3 bonus for the purposes of determining if it is a critcal hit and may modify the rolled wound by one step.
+If you were not detected by the foe, you may roll your sneak attack die and add that as an additional bonus for the purposes if determining if it is a critical hit.

+#### Specialized Assassin
+Your sneak attack bonus, if undetected, is increased to 1d6.
+Once per encounter, when you affect a creature with your fell hand ability, you may choose to roll 3d6 or 1d20 instead of 1d12.
+When you perform a sneak attack against a foe, you may grant yourself advantage on the attack.
+You must rest before to do so again.

 -----
 -----